-Having a strong application strategy to get these essays drafted, revised, and done, as well as a coherent narrative to present in them, is essential for admission to selective schools like Yale and the rest of the Ivy League.
+Having a strong application strategy to get these essays drafted, revised, and completed, as well as a coherent narrative to present in them, is essential for admission to selective schools like Yale and the rest of the Ivy League.

 As you put together all these materials, keep in mind the eventual deadlines!
 Everything for Yale must be submitted by: